ashishairtkt/ts_notes/README.md

+# TypeScript

+## TypeScript is an open-source programming language developed and maintained by Microsoft.
+It is a statically typed superset of JavaScript, meaning that it adds optional static typing to JavaScript, which can help catch errors and improve code maintainability

+## Key features of TypeScript include

 # Type Annotations

 #### Type annotations in TypeScript are a way to explicitly specify the types of variables, function parameters, and return types within your code.
 By providing type annotations, you can catch type-related errors early in the development process and improve the maintainability of your code